Help for Wastewater Treatment Plant Owners and Operators

 Other Treatment Systems

-In this method, aerobic microorganisms attached to a filter degrade and remove organic material from wastewater that trickles through.
+Fact sheet that discusses the use of trickling filter systems in a biological process of water treatment that uses aerobic microorganisms attached to a medium to degrade and remove organic material from wastewater.
 (EPA 832-F-00-014; published Sept.
 2000)

 Operation and Troubleshooting

-Submerged beds of rock can filter algae from lagoon effluents.
-Learn common configurations for rock media polishing.
+Fact sheet that describes the use of submerged beds of rock as filters to remove algae from lagoon effluents.
+Discusses common configurations for rock media polishing.
 (EPA 832-F-02-023; published Sept.
 2002)

 Sludge and Biosolids

 Use this EPA publication to improve the energy efficiency of your utility.
-Following the widely successful Plan-Do-Check-Act approach, step by step you will:
+Following the widely successful Plan-Do-Check-Act approach, you will be able to:

 - Systematically assess your utility's current energy costs.